Conifer Pyrometrics Modelling System

 See also the Supplemental Material.

 3. Ladder fuel theory conference paper.
-This short paper (extended abstract) was presented at the 2024 Fire Behaviour and Fuels conference in Boise, ID, USA, and has been accepted for publication in the forthcoming Proceedings document.
+This short paper (extended abstract) was presented at the April, 2024 Fire Behaviour and Fuels conference in Boise, ID, USA, and has been published in the Proceedings document.

-4. Working paper (2022) describing the crown fire reanalysis and linkages with other associated models.
-This document is largely obsolete following the publication of the 2023 IJWF paper (above), but is a good report for seeing some as-yet unpublished elements such as early versions of the surface fire models (in Appendix B).
-Note that it describes a ‘training vs testing dataset’ approach that was abandoned for the final crown fire occurrence modelling, but remains interesting.
+5. Working paper (2022) describing the crown fire reanalysis and linkages with other associated models.
+This document is largely obsolete following the publication of the 2023 crown fire occurrence and 2026 surface fire papers (above), but could be useful for seeing some earlier versions of the surface and crown fire models that were delivered in workshops in 2020-2024.

 In addition to these tools and documents, there are several other papers currently in the works using these models in field and case study applications that should help with real world credibility.
-Together with collaborators from Monash University, Australia, some related machine learning models were also developed from the surface and crown fire data; we may try to incorporate these into the CP calculators if possible.
+Together with collaborators from Monash University, Australia, some related machine learning models were also developed from the surface and crown fire data; we may try to incorporate these methods into future versions if possible.
 There is also a GIS tool and spatial fire growth model in the works, both exciting developments led by some collaborators that provide workable solutions to some persistent questions and gaps.
 So stay tuned!

 For those interested in the code, I am gradually getting everything on GitHub, as noted here, but it’s all still a bit messy.

 Finally, it has been a slow process to get the ‘final’ models published, even while most of the vision has been in place for more than 5 years at this point.
 I appreciate everyone’s patience.
 Clearly, it is a bit risky to propose and teach methods that have not yet been sanctioned by the research community via peer-review.
-And yet the need exists for these tools – for designing fuel hazard reduction treatments, for estimating fire behaviour in a manner that goes beyond the basic FBP fuel types, and for incorporating more recent fire behaviour research findings and concepts into operational decisions.
+And yet as the models get published, the original vision has been justified.
 I don’t believe that any big errors have emerged in the past 5 years regarding these models, but we’re always looking for opportunities for improvement.
 Please contact me if you have suggestions, find bugs or have other comments.

 -DP